What Is Alcohol Withdrawal?

 You will first display the characteristics of alcohol withdrawal symptoms between 6 to 12 hours after you have your last drink.
 You will be racked by powerful cravings when you stop drinking alcohol.
 If you are going ahead with detox, you should appreciate the fact the symptoms of withdrawal can be unpleasant, even painful in some cases, but help is available.
 If you are undergoing treatment at a residential rehab centre, the staff may administer the appropriate medication to help you deal with the symptoms.

 The time it takes to complete alcohol withdrawal may differ from person to person.
 In some cases, it may take a long time to recover, while others may overcome their withdrawal symptoms in a short while.
-However, if you have been drinking to excess can expect to go through three distinct stages.
+However, if you have been drinking to excess, you can expect to go through three distinct stages.
 It usually begins with a mild period, which can occur 8 hours after stopping drinking.
-You will then experience what is called the moderate period, which you will feel after 24 hours, culminating in suffering severe symptoms, manifesting with the DTs after three days.
+You will then experience what is called the moderate period, which you will feel after 24 hours, culminating in suffering severe symptoms, manifesting with Delirium Tremens (DTs) after three days.

 Causes of Alcohol Withdrawal